 Where did the name, The Quiltmaker Café, originate?

-- The café was inspired by a children’s book, The Quiltmaker's Gift, that our youngest founder brought home from kindergarten, almost 20 years ago.
+- The café name was inspired by a children’s book, The Quiltmaker's Gift, that our youngest founder brought home from kindergarten, almost 20 years ago.
 It beautifully tells the story of a greedy king that MUST have one of the priceless quilts that a quiltmaker makes only for the poor and those in need.
 The quiltmaker convinces the king to give all of his possessions away as gifts, until he himself is poor.
 As the story progresses and the king finally receives his quilt, he declares that he is not poor, but rich from the memories of happiness he has given and received.
 He spends the rest of his days helping the quiltmaker deliver quilts to those in need.
-Our family has never forgotten this message.

 What are the hours of operation?